I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 for /f %%s in ('dir /b *.mfl') do mofcomp %%s

-The re-register WMI components option
+Reregister WMI components

 2. Enter the following commands: